Furnace Repair Checklist

 - Insert the new filter with the arrow pointing toward the heater to keep damage from happening.

-Flat filters ought to be replaced every month, while pleated filters should work around three months.
-You may also use a washable filter that will work for about 10 years.
+Flat filters ought to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you might have to replace your filter more frequently.

 To make the procedure go more quickly down the line, draw with a permanent marker on your heater exterior or ductwork to list the airflow direction and filter size.